Helmut Ringsdorf: Research

-Synthetic and natural receptors in molecular assemblies; molecular recognition, 2D-crystallization and function of proteins on monolayers and liposomes, e.g. lectins, streptavidin, monoclonal antibodies, phospholipase A2 and acetylcholinesterase, tailoring of bioreactive surfaces; mixed protein multilayers.
-Protein–DNA-interaction at ligand lipid monolayers.
+A further area of research concerned attempts to mimic biomembrane processes, involving synthetic and natural receptors in molecular assemblies, molecular recognition, and the two-dimensional crystallization and function of proteins on monolayers and liposomes — including work with lectins, streptavidin, monoclonal antibodies, phospholipase A2, and acetylcholinesterase.
+He also investigated protein–DNA interaction at ligand lipid monolayers.

-Polymers as Active Agents in the Medical Field:

-Polymer Therapeutics, Polymer radiation prophylactics, polymeric antitumour agents on a molecular and a cellular level.
+His medical applications research addressed polymer therapeutics, polymer radiation prophylactics, and polymeric antitumour agents at both the molecular and cellular level.